Sachiniraveni/terraform-vpc/README.md

 After deploying the  applications attach the IAM role to ur ec2 instance by  selecting the ec2 instance -> click on the actions -> security -> modify IAM role, and add the IAM role.

 Now,  click on the instance id and click on the security -> security group.
-Edit the security group and add the port 80 , 443 and the DB port for all.
+Edit the security group and add  DB port for all.
+We have already opened the port for 80 and 443 using terraform script.

 TO open the port for db instance for all choose Source(Anywhere)